Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 3. On the configuration page you will see a number of Tabs corresponding to various settings.
 Start with the las tab (Settings)

 4. Settings tab:
-   - Select if the Module is active and sends data to Segment
+   - Active - Select if the Module is active and sends data to Segment
-   - Client API key (from Segment)
+   - Client API key - API key for the designated Segment Source
-   - Client API host
+   - Client API Host - Only needed if the host is not in the US ***More details may be needed, but could not find any in the Segment documentation (https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/custom-proxy/ https://segment.com/docs/connections/sources/catalog/libraries/server/http-api/)***
-   - Client Sent From (designate a label you want to be included in the events sent for Client Side)
+   - Client Sent From - Designate a label you want to be included in the events sent for Client Side
-   - Server to Server API
+   - Server to Server API key - You can use the API key of the Source used for Client Side, or you can create a separate Segment source and use the API key for the second source
-   - Servet API host
+   - Server API host - Only needed if the host is not in the US ***More details may be needed, but could not find any in the Segment documentation (https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/custom-proxy/ https://segment.com/docs/connections/sources/catalog/libraries/server/http-api/)***
-   - Server Sent From (designate a label you want to be included in the events sent for Server Side)
+   - Server Sent From - Designate a label you want to be included in the events sent for Server Side
-   - Event Category (designate the default event category name)
+   - Event Category - Designate the default event category name.
+This will be visible in all Events (Client side and Server side)
-   - Track Page View
+   - Track Page View - You can select if you want to track all the viewed pages.
+This will send an event o every page load.

 5. CustomerSettings tab: